About Energy Performance Certificates

 is built, sold or rented.
 There are two grades of buildings under the EPC requirements which relate to the complexity of the building being assessed and will affect the type of EPC assessor you will need.

 EPCs are produced using standard methods and assumptions about energy use to enable the energy efficiency of buildings of the same type to be compared.
-They are valid for ten years but must be renewed if modifications to the property are made.
+They are valid for ten years.

 What an Energy Performance Certificate (EPC) contains:

 The EPC has two parts - a graphic rating and a recommendations report.

 The rating is calculated on the performance of the building and its building services (such as heating, lighting, air conditioning), rather than the appliances within it.
 This is known as an asset rating - that is, how energy efficient the building has been designed and modified.
 The certificate also gives an indicator of the potential rating of the building if all the cost-effective measures suggested in the recommendations are carried out.
 A building's rating will vary depending on the age, location, size and condition of the building, which are taken into account.

 Below is some of the information the EPC assessor may need to produce an EPC:

 - The size of the building and the different activity areas within it.

 - Insulation levels in the building.

 - The systems providing heat to your building.

 - How fresh air moved around the building.